zd3nik/XtermBoatSinker/protocol.md

 ### Game Info Message

-The Game info message is sent from the server to clients the moment they connect or upon request via the `G` message.
+The game info message is sent from the server to clients the moment they connect or upon request via the `G` message.

 The game info message has the following values: